- NAEI

 Long-term exposure to high levels of manganese can result in effects on the central nervous system such as visual reaction time, hand-eye coordination and hand steadiness.
 Exposure to higher levels over a long period of time can result in a syndrome known as manganese.
 This leads to feelings of weakness and lethargy, tremors and psychological disturbances.

-Between 1990 and 2020, emissions have decreased by 0.4%.
-Manganese emissions reached a low point in the mid-2000s when emissions were approximately half of what they were in 1990.
-In 2020, 78% of manganese emissions came from industrial combustion of biomass and wood.
+Between 1990 and 2021, emissions have increased by 4.5%.
+In 2021, 58% of manganese emissions reached a low point in the mid-2000s when emissions were approximately half of what they were in 1990.
+In 2021, 58% of manganese emissions came from industrial combustion of biomass and wood.

 » View and Download Manganese emission summary data